Dinarin/2d-platformer-pygame/README.md

 ![Level A](https://raw.githubusercontent.com/Dinarin/2d-platformer-pygame/develop/images/level_a.gif "Level A")
 ![Level B](https://raw.githubusercontent.com/Dinarin/2d-platformer-pygame/develop/images/level_b.gif "Level B")
 ### Features:
-- Two moving player characters in a 1008x1008px window:
+- Two animated player characters in a 1008x1008px window:
     - player 1 (blue one) is controlled with wasd keys;
     - player 2 (yellow one) is controlled with arrow keys;
     - they can jump on tiles;